andreasabel/inCode/entry/deploying-medium-to-large-haskell-apps-to-heroku.md

 any problems, let me know in the comments.
 But to preempt any issues that might arise, here are some things that it might be important to pay attention to.

--   If you are using Heroku’s Postgres instances (and you should, they are amazing and probably more reliable than anything you could host yourself on cheap, for free), you will have to make sure to [configure them properly](https://devcenter.heroku.com/articles/heroku-postgresql).
+-   If you are using Heroku's Postgres instances (and you should, they are amazing and probably more reliable than anything you could host yourself on cheap, for free), you will have to make sure to [configure them properly](https://devcenter.heroku.com/articles/heroku-postgresql).